 You’re not allowed to simply place traffic bollards yourself on the pavement or the road, as this could be viewed as obstruction.
 In any case, this would be a rather inconvenient method of dealing with the problem.

 If someone blocks your driveway, it might be worth talking to your neighbours to find out whose vehicle it might be, so the driver can be asked to move it.
+It could be that someone is visiting next door, so you can resolve the issue without running into problems with your neighbours.

 You could also try putting a note on the windscreen, politely requesting the owner to move their car (emphasis on the word ‘politely’).